Table of Contents

 If you refer to a variable that has not been initialized, it has a

-and a type of string.
+value of NULL and a type of string.

 Beginning with MySQL 8.0.22, a reference to a user variable in a prepared statement has its type determined when the statement is first prepared, and retains this type each time the statement is executed thereafter.
 Similarly, the type of a user variable employed in a statement within a stored procedure is determined the first time the stored procedure is invoked, and retains this type with each subsequent invocation.